jaychhuchhar/recipe-book/recipes/images/whole-wheat-bread/overview/README.md

-# Overview Images for whole-wheat-bread
+# Source Overview Images for whole-wheat-bread

-Place your recipe overview images here.
+Place your HIGH-QUALITY original recipe overview images here.

+This is the SOURCE directory - these images will be processed and optimized automatically.
+The optimized versions will be placed in public/images/recipes/whole-wheat-bread/overview/

 Supported formats: jpg, jpeg, png, webp, avif

 Naming conventions:
 - main.jpg/png - Primary recipe image